SeismicJulia/SeisMain.jl/README.md

 This package contains tools to handle seismic data with the Seis format.

-At the moment, it is updated and tested against Julia v1.
+At the moment, it is updated and tested in Julia v1.1.

 ## Installation